Defeated Sanity: Psalms of the Moribund and Chapters of Repugnance

 Bassist Jacob Schmidt joined the band in 2005.

-Defeated Sanity underwent further line-up changes with Jens Staschel joining on vocals, Christian Kuehn on guitar and Jacob Schmidt filling in on bass.
+Defeated Sanity underwent further line-up changes.
+Jens Staschel joined on vocals, Christian Kuehn on guitar, and Jacob Schmidt filling in on bass.
 In August 2006, the band recorded their second studio album at Soundlodge Studios.
 It was produced and engineered by Jörg Ukenand, and mastered by Robbert Kok of Disavowed.
 In the meantime, Gruber played drums for Austrian blackened death metal band Belphegor on their North American tour with Unleashed and Krisiun.
 Psalms of the Moribund was released through Grindethic Records in March 2007.
-Like its predecessor, the album received mixed reviews, with Erik Thomas of webzine Teeth of the Divine saying, "With ultra-deep, almost grindcore styled burps layered over complex yet savage riffs, Defeated Sanity, unlike some of their US peers, do manage to throw in some nice grooves and lurches amid the blasting carnage, hence the Suffocation and Devourment comparisons, but otherwise, Psalms of the Moribund is a pretty breakneck assault of squealing, pinch harmonics and ravenous blast beats."
-Chronicles of Chaos reviewer Kostas Sarampalis criticized the vocal style of Jens Staschel, stating, "The constant low guttural growling is completely unintelligible, used more like a (very blunt) instrument rather than a means to convey lyrics."
+Like its predecessor, the album received mixed reviews.
+Erik Thomas of webzine Teeth of the Divine said, "With ultra-deep, almost grindcore styled burps layered over complex yet savage riffs, Defeated Sanity, unlike some of their US peers, do manage to throw in some nice grooves and lurches amid the blasting carnage, hence the Suffocation and Devourment comparisons, but otherwise, Psalms of the Moribund is a pretty breakneck assault of squealing, pinch harmonics and ravenous blast beats."
+Chronicles of Chaos reviewer Kostas Sarampalis criticized Jens Staschel's vocal style, stating, "The constant low guttural growling is completely unintelligible, used more like a (very blunt) instrument rather than a means to convey lyrics."

-The band played at Maryland Deathfest at the Sonar in Baltimore, Maryland in May 2008, along with Anaal Nathrakh and Monstrosity.
-In July 2008, two members left Defeated Sanity: first Staschel, and Teske shortly afterward.
-After searching for a new vocalist for almost a year, Defeated Sanity brought in vocalist A.J.
+The band played at Maryland Deathfest at the Sonar in Baltimore, Maryland in May 2008, with Anaal Nathrakh and Monstrosity.
+In July 2008, Staschel and Teske left the band in quick succession.
+After searching for almost a year, Defeated Sanity brought in vocalist A.J.
 Magana from Disgorge, who recorded the vocals on the band's third full-length album, Chapters of Repugnance, released through Willowtip Records on 4 May 2010.
 The album was recorded at Soundforge Studios in Berlin.
 According to Cosmo Lee of Decibel magazine, Chapters of Repugnance is the first album cover on Willowtip that the printer has refused to print.
 "It's a so-bad-it's-good Hieronymus Bosch-esque depiction of hell in which everyone is nude and bald."
-Founding member Wolfgang Teske died from complications involving his cancer on September 12, 2010, little over 2 years after he departed from the band.
+Founding member Wolfgang Teske died from complications involving his cancer on September 12, 2010, little over two years after he departed the band.

-Beginning in late 2015, Defeated Sanity embarked on a headline U.S. tour, performing their first concert shows in the United States since 2008.
+Beginning in late 2015, Defeated Sanity headlined a U.S. tour, performing their first concert shows in the United States since 2008.